loveisfoss/building_begonia_eos/README.md

 export EOS_BRANCH_NAME=v1-q
 export EOS_RELEASE_TYPE=UNOFFICIAL
 export EOS_SIGN_BUILDS=true
-export TEMPORARY_DISABLE_PATH_RESTRICTIONS=true
 ```

 For their default values look into ".../vendor/e/vendorsetup.sh".
 Do not change variables in ".../vendor/e/vendorsetup.sh" though.
 Just find out what the proper variable name is and set that EOS_xxx variable within your ".../device/xiaomi/begonia/vendorsetup.sh".

-Note: Not sure that the last parameter belongs here.
-It didn't cause any problems though.
-See "Disable path restrictions" down below.

 6. lineage.mk